apollo-server-integrations/apollo-server-integration-fastify/readme.md

 Apollo Server v4 has moved context setup outside of the `ApolloServer` constructor.

-Define you're own context function and pass it in to the `context` option.
+Define your own context function and pass it in to the `context` option.
 The function accepts two arguments - request and reply.
-They are of type `FastifyRequest` and `FastifyReply` respectivley.
+They are of type `FastifyRequest` and `FastifyReply` respectively.
 Whatever is returned from the function will be passed to the `context` argument in your resolvers.

 For example: